slcsta/cli_app_spelling_bee_solver/README.md

 # Spelling_Bee_Solver_CLI

 Spelling Bee Solver CLI returns valid words to solve the New York Times Spelling Bee puzzle.
 Once prompted, the CLI generates a list of solutions to the daily puzzle.
 From there, you can input a word from the list of solutions to look up its definition.
-You can retrieve multiple word definitions.

 ## Installation